 So even in a huge city, your actual dating pool can start to feel repetitive.

-Big-city dating often creates a 'keep the door open' mentality.
-In London, with countless venues, events, and people around, it is easy to keep one connection warm while staying alert to the next one.
+Big-city dating often creates a “keep the door open” mentality.
+In London, with endless venues, events, and people around, it is easy to keep one connection warm while staying half-curious about the next one.

 Even when there is chemistry, London can get in the way: